Solar & Distributed Energy FAQs

 Yes, any excess generation (kWh) not used in a billing cycle will be carried over and applied towards your next billing cycle.

 Yes.
 ESCO rates will be used for net power supplied by the utility grid.
-If you are a residential net metered customer, using an ESCO will have no effect on your reconciliation payment rate.
+If you are a residential net metered customer, using an ESCO will have no effect on your reconciliation payment rate, if applicable.

 Yes.
 TOU generation will be recorded as peak and/or off-peak and excess generation will be applied accordingly.
 TOU excess generation will be paid at the peak or off-peak payout rates under Service Classification Number 6.
 Please note peak generation is only applied to peak usage and off-peak generation is only applied to off-peak usage.

-Submit a complete and signed Remote Net Metering application to our Customer Service Department by emailing the application to PVmetering@cenhud.com (preferred method) or mail the completed application to the attention of Customer Service at: 284 South Avenue, Poughkeepsie, NY 12601.
-The application can be found here.
+Submit a complete and signed Application for Remote Crediting to our Customer Service Department by emailing the application to DG@cenhud.com (preferred method) or mail the completed application to the attention of DG Interconnections at: 284 South Avenue, Poughkeepsie, NY 12601.

 No, there is no customer cost associated with the installation of the net meter.